-In 2011 the site returns dataset contributed 0.44 million tonnes to the total composting figure.
-In 2012 this has increased to 0.52 million tonnes, due to the additional tonnage reported as BT by defined AD/IVC sites.
-This is in line with what we know about the growth of AD/IVC facilities and collected feedstock during the reporting period.
+In 2013, the AD/IVC facilities contributed 24.3% of the 0.51 million tonnes of organics recycled from the site returns dataset.
+This is an increase from the 21.1% recorded in 2012 which is in line with what we know about the growth of AD/IVC facilities and collected feedstock during the reporting period.